anubhav04/ckeditor-react-component/README.md

 ====================

 This module exposes component for CKEditor 5 for react:
-* Pass `uploadUrl` to unable use of images within editor. uploadUrl is required in CKEditor 5 to unable use of images.
+* Pass `uploadUrl` to unable use of images within editor. uploadUrl is required in CKEditor 5 to enable use of images.

 * Soon a fully customisable version will be available.